seanjgildea/SoftwareEngineeringNotes/docker.md

 - Containers are just processes
 - Docker bridge is a container level network that acts as sort of a VPC
 - Containers shouldn't rely on IP's for inter-communication
+- Double && means we want these commands to all be on the same layer
 -